-While making corporate growth, its internal processes, procedures, communication and collaboration in between departments became more corporate focused rather customer centric which often led to conflicting priorities and a disjointed approach to customer services and experience.
+While making corporate growth, its internal processes, procedures, communication, and collaboration between departments became more corporate focused rather than consumer centric which often led to conflicting priorities and a disjointed approach to customer services and experience.

-To address these challenges, the company already had embarked on a comprehensive customer-centricity program where it was collecting Survey Scores, Variety of Client Support Requests such as Inventory Copy, Contract Copy, Pricing and complaints etc. It becomes more challenging along with variety of datasets along with operational datasets such as Invoices, Work Orders, Inventory etc to corelate and identify factors behind loosing customers.
+To address these challenges, the company had already embarked on a comprehensive customer centricity program where it was collecting Survey Scores, Variety of Client Support Requests such as Inventory Copy, Contract Copy, Pricing, and complaints etc. It becomes more challenging with a variety of information along with operational datasets such as invoices, Work Orders, Inventory etc. to correlate and identify factors behind losing customers.

 To initiate the program, the first step involved conducting a thorough evaluation of the entire customer journey, starting with the initial contact and extending to post-sale support.
 Simultaneously, the team of subject-matter experts examined the available data assets in order to identify the relevant datasets for this exploratory study.
 For the study, the following datasets were deemed crucial by the expert panel.

 - Survey Scores